Optimal Rates for Community Estimation in the Weighted Stochastic Block Model: Estimation algorithm

 \subsection{Refinement and consensus}

 This step parallels Gao et al.~\cite{GaoEtal15}.
 In the refinement step, we use the set of initial clusterings $\{\tilde{\sigma}_u\}_{u=1, \dots, n}$ to generate a more accurate clustering for the labeled network by locally maximizing an approximate log-likelihood for each node $u$.
-The consensus step then resolves a cluster label consistency problem arising after the refinement stage.
+The consensus step resolves any cluster label inconsistencies present after the refinement stage.